 MUFAs: Mono-Unsaturated Fatty Acids

-These are the middle of the road – they’re not associated with as many problems as saturated fats, but they also don’t have the reputation for excellent health benefits we see with PUFAs.
+These are the middle of the road – they’re not associated with as many problems as saturated fats.
+Still, they also don’t have the reputation for excellent health benefits we see with PUFAs.

 “Good Fats”: Poly Unsaturated Fatty Acids

-PUFAs, as they’re called, have a great reputation for excellence and providing a wide range of heart-and brain-health benefits.
-These are the reason that we put them at the top of our priority list when it comes to dietary fat.
+PUFAs, as they’re called, have a great reputation for excellence and provide a wide range of heart-and-brain-health benefits.

 Finding Balance with Fats

-The 1:1:1 model (sat:MUFA:PUFA) is a really simple way of getting the most from a ketogenic diet.
+The 1:1:1 model (sat:MUFA:PUFA) is a simple way of getting the most from a ketogenic diet.

 Key Fats to Focus On

-We’re going to quickly cover the most important fats and why they’re so crucial to your keto diet’s success.
+We will cover the most important types of fat quickly and why they’re so crucial to your keto diet’s success.

-Fish oil supplements are cheap and effective, as well as supporting the absorption of other key vitamins/minerals, so take your fish oil.
+Fish oil supplements are cheap and effective and support the absorption of other key vitamins/minerals, so take your fish oil.

-MCT’s were discussed above but they deserve their own specific discussion.
+MCTs were discussed above, but they deserve their specific discussion.